 Get to know what this surety bond is for and how to easily obtain one!

 What is a Private Home Detention Monitoring Agency Bond?

 As a license requirement, private home detention monitoring agencies are required by the Maryland Department of Public Safety and Correctional Services to submit a surety bond before monitoring individuals who are required by a court order to be monitored.

 Compliance with the provisions of Title 20 of the Annotated Code of Maryland and other rules that govern home detention monitoring agencies is one of the reasons for the requirement.
 This includes faithfully and honestly conducting the following monitoring services:

 - Monitoring individuals who are under court orders 24 hours a day, 7 days a week

 - Use monitoring methods and equipment that meet or exceeds the standard set forth by the Secretary of Public Safety and Correctional Services

-If the licensee commits an act that is against the relevant laws and rules, any person who has suffered damages will be eligible to receive a compensation through a bond claim.
+If the licensee commits an act that is against the relevant laws and rules, any person who has suffered damages will be eligible to receive compensation through a bond claim.